-A guide to Central London hotels for around £50
+A guide to Central London accomodation for around £50

 London is not somewhere you can find accommodation cheaply… or is it?
 Working, but not living in London, has meant that over the past six months, I’ve had to search high and low for the budget accommodation which won’t get me killed or — worse? — give me bedbugs.
 It’s no easy task; the average … Read more